UK set for tougher virus rules as cases surge

 "We can see the way ahead in terms of a route forward, we can see how we can get out of this.
 But we do have a tough period ahead," he warned.

-Britain has already vaccinated around one million people after approving the Pfizer vaccine in early December.
+Britain has already vaccinated around one million people after approving the Pfizer vaccine in early December, Johnson said Sunday.

 "We hope to be able to do tens of millions in the course of the next three months," said the prime minister.